flaf/miscellaneous/puppet/modules/monitoring/README.md

   $fqdn = $::facts['networking']['fqdn']

-  # This title Should be unique in all Puppet.
+  # This title Should be unique in all Puppetdb.
   monitoring::host::checkpoint {"${fqdn} from class ${title}":
     host_name => $fqdn,
     templates => ['raid_tpl'],